+Completing the College's daily online health screening via One Medical is not a substitute for self-reporting a potential exposure or confirmed case of COVID-19.
 Employees are required to self-report to the Office of Human Resources at HR@cornish.edu, a potential exposure or confirmed case of COVID-19.
 All information provided will be handled with the appropriate degree of confidentiality.

 The CDC has identified contact tracing and case investigation as important tools in the effort to limit the spread of COVID-19.
-To support these efforts, employees and students who have had, or currently have, a probable or confirmed case of COVID-19 are required to initiate a report.
+To support these efforts, faculty, staff, students, and student workers who have had, or currently have, a probable or confirmed case of COVID-19 are required to initiate a report.
 Anyone who has had close contact with a probable or confirmed case of COVID-19 is also required to self-report through the same process.